GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 and therefore they need to be audited.
 A server-based third party usually has to be handed the user data by you, which means that the data it is exposed to is more under your control.
 By contrast, a client-based third party—a script or HTTP resource included on your website and fetched by the user's browser—can collect some data directly from the user without that process of collection being mediated by you.
-Most of this chapter will be concerned with how to identify those client-side third parties you've elected to include and expose your users to, exactly because there is less mediation possible by you.
+Most of this module will be concerned with how to identify those client-side third parties you've elected to include and expose your users to, exactly because there is less mediation possible by you.
 But it is worth considering securing your server-side code so that you understand outbound communications from it and can log or block any that are unexpected.
 Details on how exactly to do this are outside our scope here (and very dependent on your server setup) but